Jay0496/Jay0496/README.md

 - Volleyball Enthusiast

 # 💫 About Me:
 I'm a software engineer driven by a deep curiosity for how complex systems work.
 If a technology sparks my interest, I like to spend time exploring and learning more about it.
-I focus on purposeful building, creating high-impact solutions at the intersection of backend scalability, embedded systems, and practical AI integration.
+My goal is to solve complex problems by contributing to high-impact projects across backend scalability, embedded systems, robotics, and practical AI integration.

 # Focus & Technical Interests
 - Backend & Platform: High-concurrency architectures, system performance, API design, and scalable infrastructure.